system76/tech-docs/src/models/darp7/repairs.md

 ### Steps to remove the bottom cover:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the 16 bottom panel screws:
+2. Remove the 16 bottom panel screws:
     - 12 perimeter screws (thin), highlighted green below.
     - 2 keyboard screws (thicker), highlighted yellow.
     - 2 inner hinge screws (thickest), highlighted red.

 ![Bottom panel screws](./img/bottom-screws.jpg)

-2. Pull the bottom panel off, starting from the hinges in the back.
+3. Pull the bottom panel off, starting from the hinges in the back.

 ## Replacing the RAM: